Spatial Analysis · Regional Science · GeoAI

 — 02

-Regional Risk & Spatial Diligence
+Regional Risk & Spatial Evidence

-• Climate & ESG-relevant covariates
+• Climate and environmental covariates

-• Spatial risk scoring at neighbourhood scale
+• Spatial risk at neighbourhood scale

 — 03